nstogner/megamon/docs/README.md

 ## Errata

-* If a jobset has multiple TPU topologies, only one of them will be in the metric label
+* If a jobset has multiple TPU topologies, the label value will be the TPU topology of the last replicated job in the jobset.